 Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
 It is the responsibility of the governing body to apply for the certificate for any of their governors who does not already have one.
 Governance is not a regulated activity and so they do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity

-18.4 The SCR shall be updated in the light of any further legislation.
-In this school the SCR is maintained by the School Office team.
+10.4 The SCR shall be updated in the light of any further legislation

 Actions where there are concerns about a child

 Flowchart of Disclosure and Barring Service criminal record checks and barred list checks